 Cancer cells can spread to other parts of the body.
 For instance, cancer cells in the lung can travel to the bone and grow there.
 When cancer cells spread, it’s called metastasis.

 Cancer is always named for the place where it starts.
-So when lung cancer spreads to the brain (or any other place), it’s still called lung cancer.
-It’s not called brain cancer unless it starts in the brain.
+So when lung cancer spreads to the bone (or any other place), it’s still called lung cancer.
+It’s not called bone cancer unless it starts in the bone.

 Ask your doctor to show you on this picture where your cancer is found.

 The lungs are 2 sponge-like organs found in the chest.
 The right lung has 3 parts called lobes.
 The left lung has 2 lobes.
 The left lung is smaller because the heart takes up more room on that side of the body.
 The lungs bring air in and out of the body.
 They take in oxygen and get rid of carbon dioxide, a waste product.

 The windpipe, or trachea, brings air down into the lungs.
 It splits into 2 tubes called bronchi. (just one tube is called a bronchus).

 They are treated in different ways.
 Here, we cover only small cell lung cancer.
 See If You Have Non-small Cell Lung Cancer to learn more about non-small cell lung cancer.

 Symptoms of lung cancer are cough, chest pain, and trouble breathing.
 The doctor will ask you questions about your health and do a physical exam.

 If signs point to lung cancer, more tests will be done.
 Here are some of the tests you may need: